Dharmil732/Cloud-Architecture-Design/README.md

-# Cloud-Architecture-Design
+# Cloud Architecture Design Repository
-This repository includes the presentation and proposal document for cloud architecture design project.
-It is designed for Paper Root Studio.
+This repository comprises the presentation and proposal documents pertaining to the Cloud Architecture Design Project specifically crafted for Paper Root Studio.

-Two files within repository:
+Within this repository, you will find:

-Presentation - Cloud Architecture design.
+Presentation: Cloud Architecture Design
-Proposal document for cloud architecture design.
+Proposal Document for Cloud Architecture Design